mildful/SO-nestjs-typeorm-ETIMEDOUT/README.md

 }),
 ```

-If I understand correctly, it should works.
+If I understand correctly, it should work.
 The debug works as expected: the service is injected and my `test` object have the right values.

 But those values aren't read by `@nestjs/typeorm`.

-I've looked for it for a long time and can't figure out whats going on.
+I've investigated the issue for a long time but I can't figure out what is going on.